jiyapalrecha35/Google.github.io/README.md

 [View code here](https://github.com/jiyapalrecha35/Google.github.io/blob/main/codes/PersistentSegmentTree.cpp){:target="_blank"}<br><br>

-### 36. Optimizing Resource Allocation in Data Centers using Greedy Algorithms for Interval Scheduling
-**Overview:** Interval scheduling algorithms can optimize resource allocation in Google's data centers and cloud computing services.

-**Applications:**
-- Allocate resources like CPU time slots or network bandwidth to tasks, maximizing resource utilization and minimizing conflicts.

-**Design Technique:**
-Greedy algorithms iteratively make locally optimal choices to achieve near-optimal solutions.

-**Performance Analysis:**
-- **Time Complexity:** \( O(n \log n) \) due to sorting of intervals.
-- **Space Complexity:** \( O(n) \)

-### 37. Processing and Analyzing Large Datasets using MapReduce
+### 36. Processing and Analyzing Large Datasets using MapReduce
-**Overview:** MapReduce is a key algorithmic framework used by Google for processing and analyzing large datasets, enabling efficient parallel processing of massive datasets.
+**Overview:** MapReduce is a fundamental algorithmic framework used by Google for efficient parallel processing and analysis of large datasets.
+Initially developed by Google in 2004 for analyzing search results, MapReduce has evolved into a core component of big data processing, integral to frameworks like Hadoop.
+It offers several advantages:

+-Fault Tolerance: MapReduce ensures fault tolerance by leveraging multiple machines and allowing for task re-execution in case of failures.
+-Scalability: It supports flexible hardware configurations and can handle massive datasets by distributing computations across clusters.
+-Simplicity: MapReduce abstracts the complexity of parallel processing, providing a structured framework for developers.

 **Applications:**
 - Search indexing, data mining, and machine learning.